p91g/patrick-moore.github.io/_pages/about.md

 During my PhD, I developed an appreciation for versatile modeling techniques, which provided ample opportunities for experimentation.
 Generalised Additive Models (GAMs) played a significant role in my research, particularly for inference purposes and in managing the intricacies of spatial data.
 I am fascinated with comparing the results of statistical models to ML algorithms, exploring both their accuracy and explainability.

 In the practical application of my predictive models, I designed several optimization solutions for the placement of bikeshare stations.
-My approach involved the use of evolutionary algorithms, which resulted in innovative and efficient distribution strategies that significantly improved accessibility and user demand within bikeshare systems.
+My approach involved the use of evolutionary algorithms, resulting in innovative and efficient distribution strategies for improving accessibility and user demand within bikeshare systems.

 I particularly enjoy bringing my data to life visually, whether that be a dashboard, an interactive map or exploring a plotting library.